esther119/emergence-intelligence/star_formation/redshift_explanation.md

 - When galaxies move away from us, their light gets stretched out
 - Stretched light appears more red to us (that's why we call it "redshift")
 - The more stretched the light, the further away the galaxy is
+- The higher the redshift:
+  - The more the universe has expanded since the light was emitted
+  - The greater the actual distance light had to travel compared to the original distance
+  - The longer the journey time for the light

 ## Redshift Values (z) Explained 🔭